annlyuan/Post_modified_NMF/README.md

 ```

-Factors the N-by-M (N genes and M samples)matrix A into non-negative factors
+Factors the M-by-N (M genes and N samples)matrix A into non-negative factors
-WM (N-by-K) and HM (K-by-M). both WM and HM have been post-modified.
+WM (M-by-K) and HM (K-by-N). both WM and HM have been post-modified.

 |Output|Description|
 |------|:-----------:|
-|WM (N-by-K)|The exprassion-profiles of N genes of K factors.
+|WM (M-by-K)|The exprassion-profiles of M genes of K factors.
-|HM (K-by-M)|The weights of K factor of M samples.
+|HM (K-by-N)|The weights of K factor of N samples.

 ###### · for more parameters of NMF please check the function 'nnmf'.